Display driver: History

 The use of integrated circuit technology to drive a display driver chip dates back to the late 1960s.
 In 1969, Hewlett-Packard introduced the HP Model 5082-7000 Numeric Indicator, an early LED display and the first LED device to use integrated circuit technology.
 Its development was led by Howard C. Borden and Gerald P. Pighini at HP Associates and HP Labs, who had engaged in research and development (R&D) on practical LEDs between 1962 and 1968.
 It was the first intelligent LED display, making it a revolution in digital display technology, replacing the Nixie tube and becoming the basis for later LED displays.

 In the early 21st century, display driver chips are widely used for mobile displays in smartphones and other smart devices as well as larger flat-panel displays.
-Between 2003 and 2005, LCD display driver chips sold 9,821.2 million units worldwide.
+Between 2003 and 2005, LCD driver chips sold 9,821.2 million units worldwide.